Summer Undergraduate Research Experience in

 To view example projects at the University of Michigan, please click here.
 The actual projects are defined by matching the interest of the student to a faculty member, and is based on the background of the student and the needs of the research program.
 So, rather than providing a menu of projects to choose from we ask for information from the student to help create an appropriate project.

-Applications for summer 2017 are now open.
+Applications for summer 2022 are now open.
 Applicants are required to send transcripts, 2 letters of recommendation, and fill out the online application.
 An Application Guide is available for downloading.
-For full consideration, applications should have been received by Friday, February 10, 2017.
+For full consideration, applications should have been received by Friday, February 4, 2022.
 Applications will be considered on a rolling basis, and students with outstanding applications may be admitted earlier.
-By agreement among the Physics REU sites directors, students who are offered REU positions will have at least until March 3, 2017 to decide whether to accept or decline first round offers.
+Applications received after the deadline will also be considered up until the time the program is filled.
+By agreement among the Physics REU sites directors, students who are offered REU positions will have at least until March 4, 2022 to decide whether to accept or decline first round offers.
 Sites may tender offers to students at any time before this, but students will not be required to decide before this common date.

 **Please note: Our funding only allows for us to fund US citizens.
 Support can be granted to permanent residents with the proper documentation.
 Students from University of Michigan are not eligible.